whiteagnus/AC_QUEST/AC_QUEST/Readme-AC_QUEST-English.txt

 I. Description:

 During the course of the game one is often inspired with smaller or bigger ideas for side-quests or stories that take place parallel to the story of the bhaalspawn.
 This modification is a collection of my ideas: Several quests or differing dimensions.
 Some are humorous, others of the tragic kind.
 There are puzzles and combat challenges.
 Several require a diplomatic touch.
 A few are race- and class-specific.
+The mod adds quests to both BG1 and BGII.
+It can be installed dierectly to BG:EE, BGII:EE, EET, BGT, Tutu (w TotSC), and BGII.

 ***************************************************************************************************************